jihangh/Medical-Chatbot/README.md

 You can interact with the chatbot via the **Gradio interface** for real-time medical Q&A.

 ![Medical Chatbot Demo](assets/demo_screenshot0.PNG)
-*Screenshot: Multi-turn conversation showing context-aware answers*
+<small>Screenshot: Multi-turn conversation showing context-aware answers</small>

 ---

 ## ✅ Prerequisites